Great Falls High School: Memorial Stadium

 Work on the east bleachers was completed around November 2000, slightly behind schedule.
 The brick team meeting buildings had been doubled in size and heating added to them, restrooms on the upper floors expanded, handicapped-accessible restrooms added, and the concessions areas enlarged.
 Eight wheelchair-accessible seating spaces for handicapped spectators were added in the middle and at both ends of the east grandstand, drainage improved, the sidewalk widened to 12 ft and replaced, and better signage and improved lighting installed.
 The running track, too, had been replaced.

 The improvements to Memorial Stadium's west grandstand were made in 2001.
 About $362,774 was spent to add wheelchair lifts and wheelchair-accessible seating in the west bleachers.
 These costs included replacement of the wood and fiberglass seating with aluminum chairs, and the addition of an aisle to the front of the lower bleachers.
 Although the contractor saved money because work proceeded ahead of schedule (due to mild weather), an additional $13,558 was appropriated for the improvements after workers discovered that the west concourse beneath the stands had been built directly on clay rather than on a foundation.
 This area was slightly excavated, gravel was used to fill in the space, and a firmer foundation created for the concourse.
 Workers also discovered that instead of a concrete foundation, the north and south walls of the west grandstand were built on a wood foundation—which had rotted away.
 The rotten wood was removed, concrete footings were poured, and a new rot-resistant wood foundation for the walls set in place.
 Contractors also installed new grandstand gates (to control access to the track from the bleachers), and said the entire project would be completed after the end of the track and field season in May 2001.
 A few weeks later, the school board approved the semi-exclusive soda and juice distribution contracts with Coke and Pepsi.
 Each contract gave the school district $50,000 a year for five years (for a total of $500,000).
 District officials approved the expenditure of $360,000 from the contract revenues to pay for west bleacher improvements.
+Most recently, the school completed a reennovation of the scoreboard, implementing a new $220,000 Daktronics scoreboard in which can display visuals.